v9h/stratus-item-notifier/README.md

 You can edit this to your liking, distribute to your liking and use it to your liking, as per MIT license.

+Credits to @AR-Z for help on the details API.

 # How do I install this??!?!??!

 1. Install Tampermonkey.